Hacking Chinese

 Skritter review: Chinese character fonts and variants

 But it doesn’t end there.
 Some characters are not considered separate characters in simplified and traditional, but can still be written differently!
-Take a look at the image on the right.
+Look at the image on the right.
 In simplified Chinese, the small box inside the other box in 骨 is written on the left, but in traditional Chinese, it’s on the right.

 Downsides and room for improvement